Your 2024 New Year’s Eve Horoscope Is Here

 Scorpio

 If you are looking for a last-minute date, hit up your Tinder crush to make plans for New Year’s Eve.
-Although it'll be an impromptu meet up, there’s potential for a full-on relationship.
-Be open to the unexpected on New Year’s — you might start off in Philadelphia and end up in New York City.
+Although it’ll be an impromptu meetup, there’s potential for a full-on relationship.
+Be open to the unexpected on New Year’s — you might start off in London and end up in Barcelona.
 Let the evening take you where it wants to.
 The time for adventure is now.
 The possibilities are endless and the rewards for the risks you’re taking will be high (as long as they’re within reason), leading to an exhilarating partnership.

 Sagittarius